WallarooLabs/blog.wallaroolabs.com/content/post/dynamic-tracing-pony-python.md

 in the Pony runtime, in the Python interpreter, and also inside of the operating system.
 Wallaroo is a young application written in a young programming language, Pony.
-A lot of work remains to make Wallaroo's computation observable via dynamic tracing.
+A lot of work remains to make all of Wallaroo's computations observable via dynamic tracing.

 Dynamic tracing is a fantastic tool to have in your mental toolbox.
+However, sometimes
-There are some tasks that DTrace or SystemTap can do that other debugging or profiling tools simply cannot do.
-Conversely, sometimes a debugger like GDB or profilers like GProf or Valgrind can do things that a dynamic tracer will never be able to do.
+a debugger like GDB or profilers like GProf or Valgrind can do things that a dynamic tracer will never be able to do.
 It isn't a dynamic tracing versus traditional tools fight.
 It's a use-each-when-appropriate thing!
-Getting familiar with the strengths and weaknesses of both approaches can serve your career well.

 Remember: you can use dynamic tracing anywhere that your OS supports it.
 That includes "in production", where DTrace can easily examine otherwise-hidden application & kernel behaviors.

-I didn't even mention that you can use either DTrace or SystemTap to trace the function entry & return events of
+I skipped mentioning that you can use DTrace or SystemTap to trace the function entry & return events of
-**any non-static C function in any program**.
+*any non-static C function in any program*.
 That little trick alone can save you hours of frustration & guessing about how a program is behaving.
 But you can learn that easily on your own.
 Please, go explore!